Tfloow/Educative/Machine_learning/Chapter/Data_Preprocessing.md

 ```
 </details>

-When we use the strategy `"cosntant"`, we need to specify the fill value thanks to the param `fill_value`.
+When we use the strategy `"constant"`, we need to specify the fill value thanks to the param `fill_value`.

 There is some other really useful and more advance imputation methods like the **k-Nearest Neighbors** or the **MICE**.